William & Mary Tribe: Men

 Traditionally, the Tribe has not been a storied basketball program, though they have achieved sporadic success.
-Their only postseason berths ever were the 1983 National Invitation Tournament after winning the regular season conference title and the 2010 National Invitation Tournament after beating both Wake Forest University and the University of Maryland on the road during the regular season.
-The Tribe qualified for the 2015 National Invitation Tournament after winning their first ever CAA regular season title.
+They have reached the postseason three times, all in the National Invitation Tournament.
+They first made the NIT in 1983 after winning the regular season conference title.
+They then returned to the NIT in 2010 after beating both Wake Forest University and the University of Maryland on the road during the regular season.
+The Tribe qualified for the 2015 National Invitation Tournament after winning their first ever CAA regular season title and losing in the CAA Tournament.

-They have appeared in nine conference tournament finals.
-While in the Southern Conference they lost the tournament final in 1958, 1961, 1965, and 1975, and while in the ECAC South (precursor to the Colonial Athletic Association) they lost the 1983 final to James Madison, 38–41.
-Their most recent CAA tournament final appearances came in 2008 (L, 59–68 vs. George Mason), 2010 (L, 53–60 vs. Old Dominion), 2014 (L, 74–75 vs. Delaware), and 2015 (L, 61–72 vs. Northeastern).
+The Tribe have appeared in the championship game of a conference tournament nine times but have lost them all.
+While in the Southern Conference, they lost the tournament final in 1958, 1961, 1965, and 1975, and while in the ECAC South (precursor to the Coastal Athletic Association) they lost the 1983 final to James Madison, 38–41.
+They next competed in the CAA tournament final in 2008, losing 59–68 to George Mason.
+They then reached the CAA Final three more times in the next couple of years and lost each time, losing in 2010 (53–60) to Old Dominion, 2014 (74–75) to Delaware, and 2015 (61–72) to Northeastern.

 Women

 The Tribe women's basketball team has generally not been a successful program.
-Their only conference tournament final appearance to date was in the 1993 CAA final, which they lost to perennial power Old Dominion, 51–65.
+They first reached a conference tournament final appearance in the 1993 CAA final, which they lost to perennial power Old Dominion by a score of 51–65.
 The 2014–15 season was their most successful in many years and resulted in a bid to the 2015 Women's Basketball Invitational.

+After going 11-18 overall and 8-10 in conference play, the 2024–25 team was seeded ninth in the 2025 CAA women's basketball tournament, but ultimately upset top-seed North Carolina A&T and fourth-seeded Drexel to reach their first CAA final in 32 years.
+The Tribe then defeated third-seeded Campbell 66–63 on March 16 for the first ever CAA basketball tournament championship in school history, thereby qualifying for their first NCAA tournament, and marking the first NCAA tournament appearance in school history for either of the men's or women's basketball teams.
+On March 20, they subsequently defeated High Point, 69–63, in the First Four round of the NCAA tournament, advancing to the main field of 64, before losing their first round matchup to #1 seed Texas, 105–61.

 Cross country, track & field

 The College of William & Mary's most dominant sports are its men's and women's cross country and track & field teams.
-The cross country teams host their home meets on the grounds of the Eastern State Hospital.
-Home track meets are held at the newly renovated Zable Stadium.
-However, the university's 2014 master plan called for relocating the track to a new facility adjacent to Albert–Daly Field and Plumeri Park.
+The cross country teams previously hosted their home meets on the grounds of the Eastern State Hospital.
+Home track meets are held at Zable Stadium.
 The totals below are current as of the end of the 2014–15 season.